 - Property held for the benefit of the surviving spouse and a qualified special needs trust;

-- Property interest that would have satisfied the elective share under any proceeding matter but were disclaimed.
+- Property interest that would have satisfied the elective share under any proceeding matter but was disclaimed.

 If the elective share is not fully satisfied by the foregoing items, the unsatisfied balance is allocated by class among the direct recipients of the asset in the following class order: